-Many businesses look for a web designer as though they were shopping for a general commodity item such as a light bulb – i.e. All websites are equal and paying the 16 year old student on a computer course to build the site will reap exactly the same dividend as paying a specialist web development agency.
+Many businesses look for a web designer as though they were shopping for a general commodity item such as a light bulb – i.e. All websites are equal and paying the 16 year old student on a computer course to build the site will reap exactly the same dividend as paying a specialist web development agency coupled with fantastic server solutions from companies such as https://www.hostiserver.com/ for a fast and reliable service.
 Other businesses often feel they have to spend thousands upon thousands of pounds on a website for it to be successful.
+Some decide to use wix pricing instead and get great results for the kind of website they need.

 Let us dispel these myths